 Intangible assets that are separable from goodwill and have determinable useful lives are valued separately and amortized over their estimated useful lives.
-Intangible assets consist principally of non-competition agreements, which are amortized on a straight line basis over the related estimated lives of the agreements (eight to ten years), as well as customer relationships, customer lists, developed technology, and trade names, which are amortized on a straight-line basis over their remaining useful lives (two to fifteen years).
+Intangible assets consist principally of non-competition agreements, which are amortized on a straight line basis over the related estimated lives of the agreements of eight to ten years, as well as customer relationships, customer lists, developed technology, and trademarks, which are generally amortized on a straight-line basis over their remaining useful lives of four to ten years.